wvhulle/transport-magmas/README.md

  - A proof of equivalence between the carrier sets.
  - Univalence from cubical type theory is used to define an equality term, a path.
  - A proof of a property for one of the structures is transported to the other structure.

+ ## How to read this code

+ Follow the installation instructions and open the file `AlgebraUA.agda` in emacs.
+ Press `control-{c l}` to typecheck the code.
+ Middle mouse click on identifiers to view definitions.